-The popular Sheepstation Creek campground in Border Ranges National Park has campsites for tents, caravans and motorhomes set among World-Heritage listed rainforests.
+Popular Sheepstation Creek campground in Border Ranges National Park has camping decks and campsites for tents, caravans and motorhomes set among World-Heritage listed rainforest.

 The beachside campground at Diamond Head is one of the most popular places to stay in Crowdy Bay National Park.
 It includes caravan sites as well as picnic amenities.